RamiKrispin/vscode-r/README.md

 ### Baseline Image

 Our first step is to import a baseline image.
-We will use the `FROM` command to import the official Ubunto version `22.04` image as our baseline image for this build:
+We will use the `FROM` command to import the official Ubuntu version `22.04` image as our baseline image for this build:

 ```Dockerfile
 # Step 1 - Import base image